 The gpustat plugin provides utilization statistics for NVIDIA GPUs on Cray systems.
-It reports both GPU compute time and memory used summed across all nodes as well as the maximum GPU memory used by the application across all nodes.
+It reports both GPU compute time and memory used (summed across all nodes) and the maximum GPU memory used by the application across all nodes.

-The following example shows gpustat data as written in /var/opt/cray/log/partition-current/messages-date on the SMW:
+The following example shows gpustat data as written in /var/opt/cray/log/partition-current/messages-date on the SMW.